koribot/ebextractor-api-flask/README.md

 }
 ```

+:sparkles: :sparkles: :sparkles:
 ### -> `/api/extract/using_keyword`

-/api/extract/using_keyword
+`/api/extract/using_keyword`
-Endpoint to receive a query sent via the URL.
+`Endpoint to receive a query sent via the URL.`

 Usage:
 ```